indicwiki-iiit/Movie_artists/README.md

 # Movie_artists
-Movie Arists is a branch of IndicWiki Project
+Movie Artists is a branch of IndicWiki Project

 ## Description
 The goal of this project is to automate the process of generation of wikipedia articles for Movie Artists in Telugu language.